-Welcome from Racheal Marshall Chair of the Veterinary Nurses Council
+Welcome from Matt Rendle Chair of VN Council

 Dear Candidate,

 I am delighted that you have expressed an interest in applying to be a lay member on the Veterinary Nurses Council of the RCVS.
 This is a very exciting opportunity to help support us in our long-term commitment to veterinary care.